Skip to content

 Note

-If you have already activated the RUM Headless service, the prerequisites are automatically configured, and you can directly integrate the application.
+If the RUM Headless service has been activated, the prerequisites are automatically configured, and the app can be directly integrated.

 Note